-Essentially, the telegram data is transformed via a defined algorithm using the secret key into a unique, fixed size signature.
-STM 550 by default uses a signature length of 32 bit to authenticate each message.
+Essentially, the telegram data is transformed via a defined algorithm using the secret key into a unique, fixed size signature (where typical signature lengths include 24 Bit, 32 Bit, 512 Bit and 1024 Bit) which identifies this specific message.

-For an optimal signature algorithm, the likelihood of two different messages creating the same message signature is inversely proportional to the signature size, so for a 32 bit signature the likelihood would be approximately one in 4 billion.
+For an optimal signature algorithm, the likelihood of two different messages creating the same message signature is inversely proportional to the signature size, so for instance for 24 Bit signatures the likelihood would be one in 16 million.